nobitagit/ng-material-floating-button/README.md

 material-floating-button
 ========================

-Material design floating button action implementation.
+Material design floating button action implementation for Angularjs.

 Made to be semantic, fast and easy to customize.
 ~~Shamelessly~~ inspired by action buttons from Google Inbox, Evernote and Path.

+**Other versions**
+- [Vanilla html](https://github.com/nobitagit/material-floating-button) (original, upstream version of the component)

 See a demo [here](http://nobitagit.github.io/material-floating-button/).